Inndia

 "Inndia" (stylized as "INNdiA") is a song recorded by Romanian singer Inna from her third studio album, Party Never Ends (2013).
 It was released on 11 October 2012 through Roton and features Romanian trio Play & Win.
 The track was written by Sebastian Barac, Radu Bolfea, Marcel Botezan and Joddie Connor, while production was handled by the first three under the name of Play & Win.
 "Inndia" is an Arabic and oriental-influenced song encompassing guitar accords and male vocals which complement Inna.

 Critical response to "Inndia" was mixed, with one critic calling it passable, while another included it in their list of the best Inna songs.
 To promote the track, an accompanying music video was shot by Edward Aninaru and was uploaded onto Inna's official YouTube channel on 19 September 2012.
 It shows the singer helping a stripper to escape from her aggressive boss in a club.
-Multiple reviewers noted the inclusion of lesbians in the visual and Inna's lascivious appearance.
+Multiple reviewers noted the inclusion of lesbian women in the visual and Inna's lascivious appearance.
 The singer also performed "Inndia" on various occasions.
 Commercially, it reached the top ten in Romania and number one in Turkey.